 These fun day trips from Orlando Florida offer cool, fun, and happy experiences, whether you have a few hours or a full day to explore.
 From swimming with manatees to watching amazing US Gulf Coast sunsets, these Orlando day trips will make every person in your family or group happy and add memorable experiences to your Central Florida vacations.

 The following Orlando getaways are listed according to distance from Orlando Airport, according to Google Maps.
-Some are over 3 hours away and might be better for an overnight stay.
-Luckily, I provide suggestions for other things to do in each destination along with recommended places to stay.
+The last few are over three hours away and may be better for an overnight stay.

-The following Florida destinations offer outdoor heart-pumping experiences, unabashed and authentic Old Florida cuisine and culture, and chances to get away from it all into a different and more naturally enjoyable world than the Florida theme parks.
+The following road trips from Orlando offer outdoor heart-pumping experiences, unabashed and authentic Old Florida cuisine and culture, and chances to get away from it all into a different and more naturally enjoyable world than the Florida theme parks.

 Distance and Time (from Orlando Airport ): 16 miles, 28 minutes